nilezking/Black-Litterman-Model/README.md

 ## Usage

-To run the portfolio optimization and generate the results, call the main() function with a list of stock tickers and the number of years of historical data you'd like to download.
+To run the portfolio optimization and generate the results, run the Jupyter Notebook file from IDE of your choice.
+Parameters can be tweaked inside main function and function call.

-    from mean_variance_optimizer import main

-Define the list of stock tickers and the number of years of historical data

-    tickers = ['AAPL', 'MSFT', 'GOOGL', 'AMZN']
-    years = 5

-Run the main function to perform the optimization and plotting

-    main(tickers, years)

 ### Parameters